 When and how to watch it

-In 2018, the State of the Union address is scheduled to begin at 9 p.m ET on February 5.
+The State of the Union address is scheduled to begin at 9 p.m ET/6 p.m.
+PT this evening.
 There is no set length, with some presidents running well over an hour while others wrap up in a little over 30 minutes.
-Trump’s State of the Union last year ended up being an hour and 20 minutes, the third longest ever.
+Trump’s 2019 State of the Union last year ended up being 1 hour and 22 minutes, the third-longest ever.

 On cable or satellite, most major news networks — CNN, NBC, and so on — will be broadcasting the address.
 If you want to stream it, there are plenty of options: YouTube, C-SPAN, NBC, ABC, The Washington Post, Telemundo, and other major news channels should all be streaming the speech.
 The White House will stream the speech on its website.

 Many networks and publications will offer live blogging from their policy experts, for those who want analysis to go along with the speech.
 Last year, The New York Times, NPR, and CBS offered live coverage on their sites, including live annotation and fact-checking, and it seems likely they will do the same this year.